-Qualified individuals and organisations that may be engaged in developing the plan include local NGOs, members of women's committees, government officials, health professionals, education professionals, social workers or other knowledgeable individuals.
-The team must maintain a commitment keeping the best interest of the child in mind.
+Qualified individuals and organisations that may be engaged in developing the plan include local NGOs, members of women welfare committees, children welfare officers, government officials, health professionals, education professionals, social workers or other knowledgeable individuals.
+The team must maintain a commitment to keeping the best interest of the child in mind.

-In Indonesia, there are several government bodies, NGOs, and initiatives tackling child labour.
+A list of organizations with expertise in certain child welfare matters that may be relevant can be found in Annex 2.
 Therefore, it is important to map and prioritise stakeholders to coordinate efforts in addressing the issue.
 Once the stakeholders are identified, roles and responsibilities of each stakeholder should be defined while establishing how the remediation programme will be funded.